Manufacture Your Day by BEING SELF-DISCIPLINED

 - Visualize yourself living a fit and healthy lifestyle – it’s about feeling good in your own skin (mentally and physically) and not about obsessing about weight and body fat.

-- Have fun and smile along the way – you cannot maintain anything if it is a “I must do” instead of a “I want to”.
+- Have fun and smile along the way – you cannot maintain anything if it is an “I must do” instead of an “I want to”.

 If you practise self-discipline in your personal life, it will spill over into your professional life.
 Guaranteed!